kristianmandrup/dragonslayer/README.md

 [Operational Transformation](http://en.wikipedia.org/wiki/Operational_transformation) is a class of algorithms that do multi-site realtime concurrency.
 OT is like realtime git.
 It works with any amount of lag (from zero to an extended holiday).
 It lets users make live, concurrent edits with low bandwidth.
 OT gives you eventual consistency between multiple users without retries, without errors and without any data being overwritten.

+## Body (data)

+Any body in the system can wear layers of armor (security layers) to protect itself from damage (changes).
+A body can be physical or virtual (ethereal).
+A physical body is one where data is right there to be affected.
+A virtual body is a set of one or more events/signals that may affect a remote body.
+In some cases, such as routing, we may wish to protect against even issuing those events (attacks), in effect we set up some defensive blocks (guards) from the attacks themselves.
+The body may then have its own armor which the attacks must penetrate later...

+### Authorization

+We encourage using whichever security layer/system fits any particular body (or body part - lense) of the application.
+Authorization will by default be based on  [permit-authorize](https://github.com/kristianmandrup/permit-authorize) but you should be able to easily configure or substitute with your own solution when and where you like ;)

+Permit authorize is about to undergo some major refactoring to split it into several smaller modules that can be composed to form as complex or simple an authorization framework as you like...

+For client-side OAuth2 Authentication we will likely use [Hello.js](http://adodson.com/hello.js/#quick-start).
+It looks like a very popular [github repo](https://github.com/MrSwitch/hello.js)

+For Node server side Authentication, we will likely be using [Passport.js](http://passportjs.org/) or one of these [auth alternatives](https://nodejsmodules.org/tags/authorization), the most popular is [everyauth](https://github.com/bnoguchi/everyauth/) and looks pretty stable and supports a ton of different auth strategies!!

 ### Mercury

 We are basing the View and Model layers on [Mercury.js](https://github.com/Raynos/mercury) by default, but you are free to substitute these layers to the extend that you like as well ;)